antublue/test-engine/README.md

 https://github.com/antublue/test-engine/tree/main/examples/src/test/java/example

-## What is a `Parameter`?
+## What is an `Argument`?

-`Parameter` is an interface all parameter objects must implement to provide a name
+`Argument` is an interface all arguments Objects must implement to provide a name

-## What is a `SimpleParameter`?
+## What is an `ObjectArgument`?

-- The `SimpleParameter` class is a `Parameter` implementation that allows you to pass an Object as a parameter value
+- An `ObjectArgument` is a concrete class that implements `Argument` and allows passing an Object within an `Argument`

-- The `SimpleParameter` class defines various static methods to wrap native Java types, using the value as the name
+- The `ObjectArgument` class defines various static methods to wrap native Java types, using the value as the name
   - `boolean`
   - `byte`
   - `char`